 - Office of the Coordinator-General

 - Planning Reform Taskforce

 - Tasmanian Museum and Art Gallery

 - Business events

-Winners of the Tasmanian Training Awards, in aligned categories, will have the opportunity to compete against their peers at the Australian Training Awards in November.
+Winners of the Tasmanian Training Awards will have the opportunity to compete against their peers at the Australian Training Awards in November.

 For a comprehensive list of business events around the state, visit business.tas.gov.au – all your business needs in one place.